In this article:

 Data broker removal services offer a way to “clean up” your digital profile.
 These services scan data broker databases, people search sites, and other online sources for your personal information — and either help you to remove it yourself or request its removal on your behalf.

 But not all data broker removal providers offer the same level of service — with many charging a premium for lackluster results.
-In this guide, we’ll explore how data broker removal services work, whether or not they’re safe to use, and the eight best options to consider in 2024.
+In this guide, we’ll explore how data broker removal services work, whether or not they’re safe to use, and the eight best options to consider right now.

 {{show-toc}}